cprakashagr/kyc-vietnam-rest-api/README.md

 ## Confidence Score for Prediction

 For any field which is extracted from the document, the confidence score would be reported in the key `"conf"`.
 The score would be a float value between 0 and 1.
 The key `"to-be-reviewed"` takes the values `"yes/no"`, `yes` indicates that the field is flagged for manual review.

+## Data logging and clientId

+These optional params are used to facilitate better debugging of the system.

+`clientId` is a unique identifier that is assigned to the end customer by the API user.
+This would need to be passed in the request body.
+And the parameter, would be the same for the different API calls made for the of same customer.

+By default, the input images are not stored by HyperVerge systems, however, if the user sets the optional parameter `dataLogging` to string value "yes", then the images will be stored and the requestId can be provided to HyperVerge to check the uploaded image incase of an inaccurate extraction.

 <!---
 ## API wrappers and sample code snippets (Beta)